FC SKA-1938 Minsk

-FC Energetik-BGU Minsk (also FK Enerhetyk-BDU Minsk, ФК Энергетык-БДУ) is a Belarusian football club based in Minsk.
+FC SKA-1938 Minsk (also ФК СКА-1938) is a Belarusian professional football club based in Minsk.

 History

 The team was founded in 1996 as Zvezda Minsk (Zorka Minsk).
 BGU is a Russian abbreviation and stands for the Belarusian State University.

 Zvezda-VA-BGU (Zorka-VA-BDU) made its debut in Premier League in 2002 and played there until 2005.
 Since 2006, the team plays in lower leagues.

 In 2006, Zvezda-BGU reached the semi-final of the Belarusian Cup.

 In 2010, the women's team of (then-) Zorka-BDU Minsk reached the Round of 32 of the Women's Champions League.